 Master Plan Conformance Analysis: The application is consistent with the 2010 Approved Subregion 4 Master Plan (Master Plan) because it meets the goals and recommendations of the Master Plan.
-The proposed development provides an appropriate lotting pattern for the approved uses and the existing road network, while preserving environmentally sensitive areas, and provides opportunities for connectivity on and off the property.
-Further, the density approved with this application is within the density recommended by the Master Plan and is compatible with the surrounding neighborhood.
+The lotting pattern proposed uses the existing road network while preserving environmentally sensitive areas and provides opportunities for connectivity on and off the property.
+Further, the density proposed with this application is within the density recommended by the Master Plan and is compatible with the surrounding neighborhood.

-(7) The development proposed in a detailed site plan for infrastructure complies with applicable regulations of PART 27- 6: Development Standards, prevents offsite property damage, and prevents environmental degradation to safeguard the public's health, safety, welfare, and economic well-being for grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge; and
+(7) The development proposed in a detailed site plan for infrastructure complies with applicable regulations of PART 27-6: Development Standards, prevents offsite property damage, and prevents environmental degradation to safeguard the public's health, safety, welfare, and economic well-being for grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge; and

 As detailed below, this DET complies with Part 27-6 of the Zoning Ordinance.
 The Project also prevents offsite property damage and prevents environmental degradation to safeguard the public's health, safety, welfare, and economic well-being for grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge.
 This DET is maintaining the existing wooded stream.
-The stream buffer is minimally impacted for the approved stormwater outfall structures and sewer connection.
+The stream buffer is minimally impacted for the proposed stormwater outfall structures and sewer connection.
 A portion of the frontage improvements occur within the stream buffer.
 This impact area was previously disturbed by the existing Whitehall Street.
 The detailed analysis is included in the environmental section referral.

-- (8) Places of worship located on a lot between one (1) and two (2) acres in size shall also meet the following standards: - (A) The minimum setback for all buildings shall be twenty-five (25) feet from each lot line; - (B) When possible, there should be no parking or loading spaces located in the front yard; and - (C) The maximum allowable lot coverage for the zone in which the use is proposed shall not be.
+- (8) Places of worship located on a lot between one (1) and two (2) acres in size shall also meet the following standards: - (A) The minimum setback for all buildings shall be twentyfive (25) feet from each lot line; - (B) When possible, there should be no parking or loading spaces located in the front yard; and - (C) The maximum allowable lot coverage for the zone in which the use is proposed shall not be.

-The approved development does not include a place of worship.
+The proposed development does not include a place of worship.
 Therefore, this criterion is inapplicable.